 Are there any other costs?
 Is there anything I need to bring?

 You will need a pen, some lined A4 paper and a file to keep your work in.
 Your tutor will provide handouts and a code for Google classroom so you can communicate with classmates and access materials, videos etc. online.

 When I've finished, what course can I do next?

 There are lots of courses you can do at the same time or after this course.
 These include:

-• ESOL: Learn about London, its people and your rights (entry 3-level 1)
+• ESOL: Learn English and learn about London, its people and your rights (entry 3-level 1)

-• ESOL: Develop your listening skills (entry 3)
+• ESOL: Develop your speaking and listening skills (entry 3-level 1)

 • Communication skills: how to speak with confidence inside and outside work (ESOL entry 3- level 1)